K-ssou/WifiCutPrediction/Reseau1/README.md

 In the Codes folder, you will find the different scripts that were used to retrieve our data from the database.

 In the Data folder, we have grouped together all the files containing our data, and in particular the ADA_cuts_IMEI.txt file which, after processing, serves as input and validation for our neural network.
+This file contains the following features:
+-Cut during this slot?
+(0/1)
+-Type of connexion (0=3G/1=Wifi)
+-Connected to the HomeWifi?
+(0/1)
+-Connected to the WorkWifi?
+(0/1)
+-Day (0-6)
+-Number of Apslots
+-Top 1 Wifi in list of Apslots?
+(0/1)
+-Top 2 Wifi in list of Apslots?
+(0/1)
+-Top 3 Wifi in list of Apslots?
+(0/1)
+-Number of the Slot

 reseau1.py is the code that parses our data, builds a neural network and trains it.